Matina Agio is a Greek-Canadian personal inheritance consultant.

 Matina’s passion for heritage, has involved her in various crowdfunding cultural preservation projects, as the Nouveau Musée des Tissus et des Arts Décoratifs in Lyon, the 13th century Château de la Mothe-Chandeniers in the Loire, Grand Salon a Vaux le Viconte, Théâtre le Ranelaghand in Paris and other international heritage preservation projects, where she is active or part owner.

 However, in early 2020, during the 1st pandemic lockdown, Matina experienced a re-occurring dream, which threw her off course...

-The Ancient Greek goddess Hestia appeared, showing her a beautiful chest embedded with gems with her ancestors depicted upon it.
-The goddess told her, “You have opened your chest, but now it is time to help others open theirs”.
+The Ancient Greek goddess Hestia appeared, showing me her a beautiful chest embedded with gems with her ancestors depicted upon it.
+The goddess told me, “You have opened your chest, but now it is time to help others open theirs”.

 To be true to tradition,

 you need to be true to its flame, not its ashes.